joshaho/tableau-workshops/src/content/docs/guides/1806-0-getting-started.md

 Download the files for today's exercise [here](/1806-hot-prep-advanced.zip).
 :::

-## What is Tableau Prep Builder?
+## ❔What is Tableau Prep Builder?

-Prep Builder provides a visual interface to connect to, clean, combine, and transform data from a variety of sources.
-Three coordinated views let you see row-level data, profiles of each column, and your entire data preparation process.
-With each action, you instantly see your data change, even on millions of rows of data.
-Once transformed, you can write your data out to local files or publish directly to Tableau Server.
-It’s easy to open your output with Tableau Desktop or share it with others via Tableau Server or Tableau Cloud, reducing friction and helping you bridge the gap between data preparation and analytics.
+* Prep Builder provides a **visual interface** to connect to, clean, combine, and transform data from a variety of sources.
+* **Three coordinated views** let you see row-level data, profiles of each column, and your entire data preparation process.
+* With each action, you **instantly see your data change**, even on millions of rows of data.
+* Once transformed, you can write your data out to local files, publish directly to Tableau Server / Cloud, or write back to a Database.

+It’s easy to open your Tableau Prep output with Tableau Desktop or share it with others via Tableau Server or Tableau Cloud, reducing friction and helping you bridge the gap between data preparation and analytics.

-## Your mission today
+## 📋 Your mission today

 * You are a member of Superstore's Analytics Team, which supports reporting across Superstore's Marketing, Finance, Sales, and Operations teams.
 Recently, Superstore's VP of Operations reached out to you with a new request for exploratory analysis.
 * Anecdotally, the Operations Team has seen an increase in shipping delays they're worried is starting to hurt customer happiness.